hydronalix/MAVProxy/README.md

 Notes
 -----
+TO TEST: run `setup.py` and check the build output directory–should be like `build/scripts-3.11/mavproxy.py` or something.
+Also, you may need to uninstall mavproxy if it runs from the terminal (installed by pip to somewhere in path) to avoid confusion.

 * mavproxy modules extend `mp_module.MPModule`
 * `mavproxy_serial` module handles the serial comm stuff
 * `mavproxy_link` seems to do the admin work of holding udp/tcp links, but the actual socket activity is handled elsewhere